ISISComputingGroup/ibex_developers_manual/Julabo.md

 Note - if the commands are wrong they may still reply, but report the wrong numbers!
 For example `IN_PV_02` can mean "read external temperature" or "read heater power" depending on the model of Julabo used.
 Do not assume that because there are numbers coming back they are necessarily the right numbers!

-If none of the settings above allow you to connect to a unit try installing a null modem.

 In general they control the temperature by pumping a fluid from a temperature controller bath to the sample and back.
 It is possible to connect an external sensor to the unit and have it control the temperature from this sensor or have it control itself from the internal bath temperature.

 # Setpoints